LEAF Delta House Jazz Band

 In 2019, the Band will continue on in new ways at The Delta House.
 This has been a great partnership, and we wish them all LEAF Love on a new journey.

 “The more you learn about culture and differences, the more peace you will bring into this world.” – LEAF International New Orleans Culture Keeper, Chief Shaka Zulu, during the band’s NOLA trip March 2017

 LEAF Delta House Jazz Band is

 Since 2011, the Jazz group has expanded and grown.
-Our community partner, Delta House Life Development, is so thrilled with the progress the kids have made.
+Our community partner, Delta House Life Development of Asheville, Inc., is so thrilled with the progress the kids have made.
 “The difference this program has made is beyond words” says Sheila Edwards, Delta House staffer and lead supporter.
 “These kids are more inspired to stay in school and they KNOW they can be successful- it’s all thanks to jazz and Mr. B.” Mr. Gary Bradley, Master Teaching Artist and Sam Irvin, Resident Teaching Artist, teach the youth three times a week to make the biggest impact and create the best chance to learn music skills.
 Some kids have only been coming for less than two months and others have been coming since it started.
 LEAF has made 100% IMPACT.

 Meet the Teaching Artists!